ice09/crypyapi-demo/README.md

 # Chuck Norris Joke Machine

-This repository contains two possible implementations of the Joke Machine mentioned in blog post:
+This repository contains two possible implementations of the Joke Machine mentioned in <a href="http://blockchainers.org/index.php/2020/04/18/pay-robots-with-crypto-dollars-xdais-for-apis">this blog post</a>.

-The easier version for simple testing is the proxy version.
+The easier version for simple testing is the proxy version below.

 ## Chuck Norris Joke Machine (Manual Version)